coralproject/talk/docs/source/02-02-advanced-configuration.md

 In development, you can specify configuration in a file named `.env` and it will be loaded into the environment when you run `yarn watch:server`.

-The following variables have defaults, and are _optional_ to start your instance of Talk:
+The variables above have defaults, and are _optional_ to start your instance of Talk.

 If this is your first time configuring Talk, ensure you've also added the [Required Configuration](./configuration) as well,